xnowbzhao/sapcu/README.md

 ## Dataset
 We present a fast implementation for building the dataset, which is based on [occupancy_networks](https://github.com/autonomousvision/occupancy_networks/).
 ### a.
 Preprocessing
-Follow the link [occupancy_networks](https://github.com/autonomousvision/occupancy_networks#building-the-dataset) to obtain pointclouds and watertight meshes.
+Follow the link [occupancy_networks](https://github.com/autonomousvision/occupancy_networks#building-the-dataset) to obtain pointclouds and watertight meshes, notice that we only use ShapeNet dataset v1.

 ### b.
 Building and installing
 Then move scripts to occupancy_networks/scripts run the following commands for building traindata for fd and fn: